ThePowerOfSwift/Ultimate-AdBlock/README.md

 ## Content Blocker API VS JavaScript Blockers
 We all know them, the browser extensions that block ads and trackers.
 Some of them are fast and most of them use massive amounts of memory to block everything.
 The more lists you subscribe to, the slower the browser is.
-You may have seen it in the statusbar when loading a webpage: "Wating for extension *name*".
+You may have seen it in the statusbar when loading a webpage: "Waiting for extension *name*".
 These lists are created in the last decade and contain elements that were found on some webpage at some point.
 There are also duplicate items for multiple websites and items.
-This list is refresh periodically (~ every week) and automagically.
+This list is refreshed automagically (~ every week).
 The browser extension makes a network connection, downloads the new list and stores it without you knowing it.
-While this is fine for most users and has been for the last decade, there must be a better way to protect your privacy.
+While this is fine for most users and has been for the last decade, there must be a better and faster way to protect your privacy.

 Thankfully Apple has created a new Content Blocker API for Safari (iOS & OSX).